IntelligentSoftwareSystems/Galois/lonestar/experimental/motif2/README.md

 DESCRIPTION
 ===========

-This is the framework for efficient and flexible graph mining based on the Galois programming system.
+This application counts the vertex-induced motifs in a graph using BFS expansion.
 It uses the bliss library [1][2] for graph isomorphism check.

 [1] Bliss: A tool for computing automorphism groups and canonical labelings of graphs. http://www.tcs.hut.fi/Software/bliss/, 2017.